Beauty and the Beast (1991 film): Early versions

-After the success of Snow White and the Seven Dwarfs in 1937, Walt Disney sought out other stories to adapt into feature films, with Beauty and the Beast being among the stories he considered.
-Attempts to develop the Beauty and the Beast story into a film were made in the 1930s and 1950s, but were ultimately given up because it "proved to be a challenge" for the story team.
-Peter M. Nichols states Disney may later have been discouraged by Jean Cocteau having already done his 1946 version.
+Following the widespread critical and commercial success of Snow White and the Seven Dwarfs in 1937, Walt Disney sought out other stories to adapt into feature films.
+Among the titles considered was Jeanne-Marie Leprince de Beaumont's version of the "Beauty and the Beast" fairy tale.
+Walt attempted to adapt the story into an animated film during both the 1930s and 1950s, but efforts were shelved once the plot proved too challenging, particularly its second half.
+Author and film critic Peter M. Nichols suggested that Disney might have also been discouraged by the success of Jean Cocteau's 1946 version.

-Decades later, during the production of Who Framed Roger Rabbit in 1987, the Disney studio resurrected Beauty and the Beast as a project for the satellite animation studio it had set up in London, England to work on Roger Rabbit.
-Richard Williams, who had directed the animated portions of Roger Rabbit, was approached to direct but declined in favor of continuing work on his long-gestating project The Thief and the Cobbler.
-In his place, Williams recommended his colleague, English animation director Richard Purdum, and work began under producer Don Hahn on a non-musical version of Beauty and the Beast set in 19th-century France.
-At the behest of Disney CEO Michael Eisner, Beauty and the Beast became the first Disney animated film to use a screenwriter.
-This was an unusual move for an animated film, which is traditionally developed on storyboards rather than in a scripted form.
-Linda Woolverton wrote the original draft of the story before storyboarding began, and worked with the story team to retool and develop the film.
+Decades later, as Who Framed Roger Rabbit was nearing completion in 1987, the Disney studio resurrected Beauty and the Beast as a project for the satellite animation studio they established in London, England to work on Roger Rabbit.
+Richard Williams, who had directed the animated portions of Roger Rabbit, was approached to direct Beauty and the Beast but declined in favor of prioritizing his long-gestating project, The Thief and the Cobbler.
+He suggested his colleague, English animation director Richard Purdum, in his place, and work began under producer Don Hahn on a non-musical version of Beauty and the Beast set in 19th-century France.

+At the behest of Disney CEO Michael Eisner, Beauty and the Beast became the first Disney animated film to use a screenwriter in an official capacity.
+This was an unusual move for an animated film, which at this time were traditionally developed on storyboards rather than in a scripted form.
+After Linda Woolverton had written a spec script for a Winnie the Pooh project that was never developed, Katzenberg asked her to work on Beauty and the Beast, with her earliest drafts being darker and non-musical.
+Beauty and the Beast was Disney's first animated film to use a completed script prior to storyboarding and animation.
+Woolverton said there was a significant learning curve on Beauty and the Beast because the new process was not explained to herself nor the story department who, prior to Beauty and the Beast, would have done the screenwriting themselves.
+Roger Allers, the film's story supervisor, acknowledged some tension between Linda Woolverton and the story team but explained that Woolverton was unaccustomed to working in a collaborative environment where no material is considered sacred or untouchable as the story evolves from script to visual medium.